3rd – 5th May 2019

 To mark the 80th anniversary of the publication of Finnegans Wake the James Joyce Centre is delighted to host Finnegans Wake-End, a weekend celebrating this epic piece of literature.
 The Finnegan Wakes Project will be filmed in Joycean locations across the city, co-hosted by Waywords and Meansigns.
 Attendees will have a chance to read passages of Finnegans Wake for inclusion in this global project.
 Throughout the weekend, there will be further events, including talks, a performance by Sinead & Darina from Songs of Joyce, and a Finnegans Wake reading workshop, led by Terence Killeen, research scholar at the James Joyce Centre.

-Booking for all Finnegans Wake-End events is essential as places are limited, particularly at Sweny’s Chemist.
-You can book for individual events, or avail of a full weekend pass.
+Booking for all Finnegans Wake-End events is essential.
+The Friday, Saturday and Sunday night events are now SOLD OUT.
+You can still book for the Reading the Wake event on Sataurday afternoon .
 Tickets for this event can be purchased here.

 8 pm – €15, including wine reception.

-We’ll kick off the Finnegans Wake-End with a panel discussion featuring Derek Pyle and Gavan Kennedy plus guests.
+We’ll kick off the Finnegans Wake-End with a panel discussion featuring Derek Pyle, Gavan Kennedy, Genevieve Sartor and Terence Killeen.
 Our panellists will consider the cultural and artistic impact of Finnegans Wake since its first publication in 1939.
 They will also discuss the way Finnegans Wake‘s obscure, often difficult style lends itself to unique forms of reading and artistic adaptation.
 This will be a great opportunity to explore Joyce’s final masterpiece, including the Wake‘s relevance in the 21st century.

 The panel discussion will be followed by the Dublin beginning of the Finnegan Wakes Film Project, where Everybody will be invite to read a full page to a piece of wordless music that has impacted on their life.